 - Deactivated fire detectors do not trigger the Interconnected Ajax Fire Detectors Alarm.
 At the same time, smoke detection triggers the detector’s built-in siren.

 - The deactivated KeyPad displays the security system status (armed, disarmed) with indication, but does not execute commands.

-- The deactivated SpaceControl key fob does not send arming/disarming commands, the panic button is inactive.
+- The deactivated Ajax SpaceControl does not send arming/disarming commands, and the panic mode is inactive.

-- The deactivated Button in the panic button mode does not send alarms to the hub, and in the control mode, it does not start automation scenarios.
+- The deactivated Button in the panic mode does not transmit alarms to the hub.
+In the control mode, it does not start automation scenarios.
 The deactivated DoubleButton does not send alarms to the hub.

 StreetSiren with a firmware version older than 3.71.0 cannot be deactivated.